I Love My Daughterbydavidmcman©

 Danny ran from across the street to try to save her.
 He went into the flaming building but he never came out.
 Both of us just broke down that terrible day.

 It's normal for her to be sad, but she has been withdrawn in a way that makes me feel scared.
 I can't help but worry.
-It's like she's reverted back to being a little girl again.
-Sometimes she'll even talk in a little childlike voice.
+It's like she's overwhelmed with sadness.
 The trauma is real and there is just no way to comprehend how it will effect someone as sensitive as my daughter.

 It's probably impossible for anyone to truly understand what we've been though; both Carrie and I have been dealing with such terrible losses.
 I think there will always be a part of both of us that is forever lonely because of the hand that fate dealt us.

 I just want to see that spark of life in her again.